Yashb0711/Calorie-Counter/README.md

-# calorie-Counter-
+# Calorie-Counter-App
-This is our Programming lab project on Calorie Counter using Django
+This is a calorie counter app made with Django.